Master Plan to our Jeep Upgrades

 Electric Brakes and Brake Controller

 Just above the Solenoid to the right are two connectors attached to the Thermal Fuse, or Auto-Reset Fuse.
 This supplies power to the Brake Controller and in turn to the Electric Brakes in the trailer.
+The Thermal Fuse is a topic in itslef, but this fuse will reset automatically after a short time and the brakes on the trailer will continue to work again.

 Trailer Battery, Diode and Power Converter

-MOTOMASTER 80Amps battery UPDATE: April 2021, new battery.
-The old trailer battery didn't make it through the winter.
-Our first thought was to replace the battery with a lithium type battery.
-The benefit is more power (100 or 200 Amps) for less weight and longer life.
-The cost is a multiple of the traditional lead based batteries.
-We researched all the options, and the two critical issues with lithium type batteries are cost and they won't charge below freezing.
-We already have a Generator with a built in charger for 12 volt batteries and 110 volt circuits of course.
-At the end, the decision was actually simple.
-Get a new deep cycle battery with the biggest foot print that fits into the box in the trailer.
+We already had the Honda Generator with a built in charger for 12 volt batteries and 120 volt circuits of course.
+That made the decision very simple.
+Get a new deep cycle battery with the biggest foot print that fits into the battery box of the trailer.
 We bought the MOTOMASTER NAUTILUS 80 Amps battery for $150.
 This will run our trailer for several days, fridge, fan and lights.
 When we get low, we run the generator.
 Most of the time we stay at camp sites with an electrical connection anyway.

 The cable is not a single stretch of wire, it's a patchwork that makes up the connection.
 In our setup, the power goes from Jeep battery to a Fuse, to the Solenoid, to the Jeep Trailer Harness.
 Then via 7-pin connector to the Trailer Wiring, the Diode and then splits to the Power Converter and a Fuse that connects to the Trailer Battery.

 We installed the MOPAR 7-pin Wire Harness that terminates with the 7-pin connector beside the hitch.
-See Towing a camping trailer for details and part numbers.

 The bulky 7-pin connector on the trailer leads to the Power Converter and finally to the Trailer Battery.
 The bulky cable terminates just inside the trailer and continues with a wire along the inside of the trailer.
 This wire may be simple to replace with an 8 gauge wire, by looking at the outside size, it may be 10 or 12 gauge.

-The Diode was mentioned several times so far, but never a good description or it's purpose.
-"A Diode is a device that allows the flow of electric current in one direction only", that's it.
-Electric Current now flows from the Jeep to the Trailer, but not the other way.
-Sounds great?
-But it may not be the best solution.
-A Diode may loose up to 0.6 volt and this in turn may cause the Trailer Battery to not get fully charged (when connected to a towing vehicle).
+In our setup, electric current now flows from the Jeep to the Trailer, but not the other way.
+Sounds great, right?
+Well, it may not always be the best solution.
+A Diode may 'loose' up to 0.6 volt and this in turn causes the trailer battery to not get fully charged when connected to a towing vehicle.
 A car battery requires about 13.5 volts to fully charge.
-With the Diode in in the line, only 12.9 volts reach the battery.
+With the Diode in in between, only 12.9 volts reach the battery.
 This may cause battery damage due to permanent undercharging.

 Generator